fsvreddit/hive-protect/README.md

 * Banning users who have participated in free karma subreddits
 * Banning or reporting users from R4R subreddits who have posted in Onlyfans promo subs, or have posted Onlyfans/Fansly links anywhere on Reddit, or have an Onlyfans "social link" on their bio
+* Banning or reporting users of fetish subreddits in SFW subreddits discussing the same topic (e.g. a women's hair styling subreddit might not welcome users with a hair fetish)
 * Adding a sticky comment on a post in NSFW subreddits warning users about the user's post history in OF promotion subs/sharing OF links elsewhere
+* Removing posts in a NSFW subreddit from users with participation history in teen-focussed subreddits or vice-versa

 ## Data stored by the app